SeriousBlueJewel/Belgium-RPlace-Template-2023/README.md

 ## How to create an images
 ### Size of the images

-The Size of the iomages depende of it's size. if the image is 30PX wide, they are going to take 30PX on the R/Place
+The size of the images depends on their size.
+If the image is 30PX wide, it will take up 30PX on the R/Place.

 ### Color use in R/Place
 The R/Plcae have limited color, here is the color used in it.